 - Provide a 200-year level of flood protection for existing urban and adjacent urbanizing areas.
 (Wat.
-Code, §9600 et seq.) - Improve the levees that protect aqueducts crossing the Delta and the freshwater pathway to Clifton Court Forebay to improve the reliability of these water supplies. - Improve other Delta levees not specifically planned for ecosystem restoration to the FEMA HMP guidance level to ensure that the Delta's reclamation districts (RD) are eligible for public funding for emergency flood fighting, emergency repair, permanent restoration, and/or replacement of eligible damaged nonproject levees. - Continue to fund and implement the Delta Levees Maintenance Subventions Program to maintain Delta levees.7 both immediate and long-term State investments, while taking future actions that may be proposed through other planning efforts into account.
+Code, §9600 et seg.) - Improve the levees that protect aqueducts crossing the Delta and the freshwater pathway to Clifton Court Forebay to improve the reliability of these water supplies. - Improve other Delta levees not specifically planned for ecosystem restoration to the FEMA HMP guidance level to ensure that the Delta's reclamation districts (RD) are eligible for public funding for emergency flood fighting, emergency repair, permanent restoration, and/or replacement of eligible damaged nonproject levees. - Continue to fund and implement the Delta Levees Maintenance Subventions Program to maintain Delta levees.

-Application of the interim priorities set forth in Section 5012 allowed for the development of a more coordinated, effective approach to reducing Delta flood risk and prioritizing
+Application of the interim priorities set forth in Section 5012 allowed for the development of a more coordinated, effective approach to reducing Delta flood risk and prioritizing both immediate and long-term State investments, while taking future actions that may be proposed through other planning efforts into account.

-7 Council.
+&lt;sup>7 Council.
 2013.
 The Delta Plan: Ensuring a reliable water supply for California, a healthy Delta ecosystem, and a place of enduring value.
 May 2013. p.
 263.